pololu/p-load/README.md

 ## Version history

+* 2.0.1 (2016 May 05): Fixed a problem with the Mac OS X release that prevented it from finding libusbp at run-time.
 * 2.0.0 (2016 Mar 21):
     * Added support for the Pololu USB AVR Programmer v2.
     * Changed the included Windows driver so that devices show up in the